Managing Aphid Pests

 Aphids are commonly found on roses, vegetables, ornamental shrubs or fruit and shade trees.
 They're not always a problem – some plants are damaged very little by them.

 Aphids can damage leaves or new growth which may weaken a plant.
-Some spread plant viruses and most aphids secrete honeydew as they feed, which leaves a sticky coating on leaves and fruit.
+Some can spread plant viruses, and most aphids secrete honeydew as they feed, which leaves a sticky coating on leaves and fruit.

 Using Natural Enemies

 The best long-term solution is to let native predatory insects take care of the problem.
 Attract these beneficial insects to your garden by not using insecticides and planting flowers and herbs with your vegetables.